acharyadarshan/acharyadarshan.github.io/_pages/about.md

 ### Associate Software Engineer

-July, 2022 - Present
+July, 2022 - September 2022

-Webpoint Solutions, <br>
+Leapfrog Technology, <br>
 Kathmandu, Nepal

 Building projects mainly on health related systems as a part of fronend team for clients overseas using ReactJS, Node JS, Chakra UI.
 Particularly working on the state management of the frontend components and their testing.